- Latin America

 Public Television host and prolific guidebook writer Rick Steves has been a guru for Americans traveling to Europe for more than two decades.
 His website, www.ricksteves.com, offers a wealth of information, tips, articles and other resources for those looking to explore Europe.

-If you seek to connect with other travelers that are going to the same place at the same time this is great way to find them: http://www.travbuddy.com!
+If you seek to connect with other travelers that are going to the same place at the same time this is a great way to find them: https://www.travbuddy.com!

 3. Travellers Point

-This social networking site is designed for those travelers seeking to engage in interactive planning with others and for who looking to share their experiences by participating forums, sharing photo galleries and writing their own blogs.
-Learn more at http://www.travellerspoint.com
+This social networking site is designed for those travelers seeking to engage in interactive planning with others and for those looking to share their experiences by participating in forums, sharing photo galleries and writing their own blogs.
+Learn more at https://www.travellerspoint.com

 2. Matador Network